We are currently upgrading our website. Please bear with us if you are experiencing any loading issues.

 Chris Lee is President of Medtronic, Asia Pacific and serves as a member of the Medtronic Executive Committee.
 He oversees the Medtronic APAC region where the company has presence in more than 20 countries with about 10,000 employees across the region.
 Chris joined Medtronic in 2012 as President of the Greater China region and was named as President of APAC in December of 2017.
 Under his leadership, the Greater China region achieved five consecutive years of double-digit growth by bringing meaningful innovation and expanding access to more patients locally.

 Chris has a strong track record of global leadership in the healthcare industry — both in pharmaceutical and medical technology.
 He is known for his inclusive leadership style, commitment to meritocracy, and proven business success.
 During his time in China, Chris developed strategic partnerships with the Chinese government and was a strong supporter of corporate social responsibility — leading the company’s effective relief efforts to respond to the Lushan earthquake in Sichuan Province.

-Prior to Medtronic, Chris was Regional Head and Senior Vice President, Asia Pacific at Bayer HealthCare where he was responsible for overall operations in the region, including pharmaceuticals, consumer over the counter, animal health, and medical devices.
-Chris has also held roles of increasing responsibility in a number of multinational companies, including Bristol Myers Squibb and Merck Sharpe and Dohme, while based in Asia Pacific and the U.S., respectively.
+Prior to Medtronic, Chris was Regional Head and Senior Vice President, APAC at Bayer HealthCare where he was responsible for overall operations in the region, including pharmaceuticals, consumer over-the-counter, animal health, and medical devices.
+Chris has also held roles of increasing responsibility in several multinational companies, including Bristol Myers Squibb and Merck Sharpe and Dohme, while based in APAC and the U.S., respectively.